sciensoft/hateoas/README.md

 ### Configuration

-Using a fluent language, it can be configured easily adding the service to .NET dependency inversion pipeline.
+Using a fluent language, allows you to easily configure by adding the service to .NET Core dependency injection pipeline.

 ```csharp
 public void ConfigureServices(IServiceCollection services)